OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

     Three bladed wind turbine, using basic geometry input
     ----- Input Configuration -------------------------------------------------------
     False           Echo         - Echo input parameters to "<rootname>.ech"?
+            0       MHK          - MHK turbine type (switch) {0: not an MHK turbine, 1: fixed MHK turbine, 2: floating MHK turbine}
             3       AnalysisType - {1: multiple turbines, one simulation, 2: one turbine, one time-dependent simulation, 3: one turbine, combined-cases}
            11.0     TMax         - Total run time [used only when AnalysisType/=3] (s) 0.5     DT           - Simulation time step [used only when AnalysisType/=3] (s) "AD.dat"        AeroFile     - Name of the primary AeroDyn input file

+**Environmental conditions**

+Environmental conditions are specified here and passed to AeroDyn. `FldDens` (equivalent to `AirDens` in the AeroDyn primary input file) specifies the fluid density and must be a value greater than zero; a typical value is around 1.225 kg/m\ :sup:`3` for air (wind turbines) and 1025 kg/m\ :sup:`3` for seawater (MHK turbines). `KinVisc` specifies the kinematic viscosity of the fluid (used in the Reynolds number calculation); a typical value is around 1.460E-5 m\ :sup:`2`/s for air (wind turbines) and 1.004E-6 m\ :sup:`2`/s for seawater (MHK turbines). `SpdSound` is the speed of sound in the fluid (used to calculate the Mach number within the unsteady airfoil aerodynamics calculations); a typical value is around 340.3 m/s for air.
+The next two parameters in this section are only used when `CavitCheck = TRUE` for MHK turbines. `Patm` is the atmospheric pressure above the free surface; typically around 101,325 Pa. `Pvap` is the vapor pressure of the fluid; for seawater this is typically around 2,000 Pa. `WtrDpth` is the water depth from the seabed to the mean sea level (MSL).

 **Inflow data**